Diversity & Inclusion

 As counsel to a number of firm clients, Mr. Friedman provides a wide range of corporate advice.
 He has advised clients regarding the structuring of unique securities, including alphabet or targeted stock and in the establishment of dual-class capital structures.
 Over the years, Mr. Friedman has been involved in a number of spin-off transactions, including 3M Company of its imaging and memory technologies sectors as Imation Corporation; Honeywell Inc. of its defense and marine businesses as Alliant Techsystems Inc.; and Astrum International (since renamed Samsonite Corporation) of Culligan Water Technologies Inc. Mr. Friedman also advised Dow Corning Corporation on joint venture transactions to establish green field operations in China.

-Mr. Friedman has represented a number of clients in connection with the acquisition and disposition of business units, including, in particular, those with an international dimension.
-These representations included, among others, the sale by International Paper Company of its tall oil chemical and imaging and printing businesses; the sale by Great Plains Energy of its competitive retail electricity business; and the acquisition by ESC Medical Systems Ltd. (since renamed Lumenis Ltd.) of the medical device group from Coherent, Inc.
+Mr. Friedman has represented clients in connection with the acquisition and disposition of business units, including, in particular, those with an international dimension.
+These representations included, among others, the sale by International Paper Company of its tall oil chemical and imaging and printing businesses; the sale by Great Plains Energy of its competitive retail electricity business; and the acquisition by ESC Medical Systems Ltd. (since renamed Lumenis Ltd.) of the medical device group from Coherent, Inc. Mr. Friedman also recently advised an Israeli company in its potential sale to a SPAC.

-Mr. Friedman also has represented a number of companies in connection with unsolicited takeover activities or addressing shareholder activism.
-These representations include, among others, The Brink’s Company in connection with efforts by certain shareholders to effect a split-up of the company and engage in an election contest; Fairmont Hotels and Resorts, Inc. in an acquisition proposed from entities affiliated with Carl Icahn; AMP Incorporated in a takeover proposal from AlliedSignal Inc.; and Birmingham Steel Corporation in its defense of a proxy contest.
+Mr. Friedman also has represented a number of companies in connection with unsolicited takeover activities or addressing shareholder activism, including, among others, The Brink’s Company in connection with efforts by certain shareholders to effect a split-up of the company and engage in an election contest; Fairmont Hotels and Resorts, Inc. in an acquisition proposed from entities affiliated with Carl Icahn; AMP Incorporated in a takeover proposal from AlliedSignal Inc.; and Birmingham Steel Corporation in its defense of a proxy contest.

-On a negotiated basis, Mr. Friedman was involved in representing UST Inc. in its acquisition by Altria Group, Inc.; The Mead Corporation in its merger-of-equals business combination with Westvaco Corporation; Honeywell Inc. in its combination with AlliedSignal Inc.; AMP Incorporated in its acquisition by Tyco International Ltd.; Slim-Fast Foods Company in its sale to Unilever; and Werner Holding Co. in a recapitalization involving the sale of a majority interest to Investcorp S.A. and affiliates.
+On a negotiated basis, Mr. Friedman represented Chiquita Brands International in its proposed cross-border business combination transaction with Fyffes plc and its unsolicited, but subsequently agreed upon, $1.3 billion merger with an affiliate of the Cutrale-Safra group.
+He also was involved in representing UST Inc. in its acquisition by Altria Group, Inc.; The Mead Corporation in its merger of equals business combination with Westvaco Corporation; Honeywell Inc. in its combination with AlliedSignal Inc.; AMP Incorporated in its acquisition by Tyco International Ltd.; Slim-Fast Foods Company in its sale to Unilever; and Werner Holding Co. in a recapitalization involving the sale of a majority interest to Investcorp S.A. and affiliates.
+Mr. Friedman also assisted Crane Co. in its acquisition of MEI and related businesses from a private equity firm.

 Mr. Friedman also provides general corporate advice, including with respect to director duties and responsibilities, disclosure issues, corporate compliance matters and internal investigations, and financing transactions, to a number of firm clients on an ongoing basis.